Big economies agree to boost IMF funding, Georgieva says

 “We are also very interested to think of a way in which our wealthy members, who do not need this SDR allocation as much as the weaker members do, that they can transfer through us, onlend through us some of these SDRs,” she said.

-Speaking on the same event, African Union Special Envoy for COVID-19, Tidjane Thiam, urged the G20 to extend the Debt Service Suspension Initiative (DSSI) which provides payment relief to the poorest nations.
+Speaking at the same event, African Union Special Envoy for COVID-19 Tidjane Thiam urged the G20 to extend the Debt Service Suspension Initiative (DSSI), which provides payment relief to the poorest nations.

-G20 leaders are widely expected to agree to extend the scheme, which currently runs until end-June, though a decision is expected to be taken in April.
+G20 leaders are widely expected to agree to extend the scheme, which currently runs until end-June; a decision is expected to be taken in April.

 “(The) DSSI should be prolonged,” Thiam said.
 “We need a path to a sustainable debt situation, and if we do that, the money will come.
 I’m optimistic.”